The CIA of Blended Learning

 Authentic Assessment

-Authentic assessment is a must in a classroom filled with digital tools and curriculum, access to the world-wide web, and teachers who push students to expand their learning.
-Digital curriculum relies heavily on recall and understand.
-Guided instruction asks student to stretch into analysis and synthesis.
-Authentic assessments must push students to deeper depths of knowledge.
-They should challenge students within the Four Cs: 1) Collaborate, 2) Communicate, 3) Critical Thinking and 4) Creativity.
-With technology at student’s fingertips collaboration and communication is easy, and creation should entail critical thinking in a fun and active way.
+Authentic assessment is a must in a classroom filled with digital tools and curriculum, access to the web, and teachers who push students to expand their learning.
+Digital curriculum relies heavily on recall and understanding.
+Guided instruction asks students to stretch into analysis and synthesis.
+Authentic assessments must challenge students to think critically and push them to deeper depths of knowledge.

-If you are embarking into one-to-one initiatives, or embracing blended learning in your school or district, ask if your staff has the three CIA components of digital learning:
+If you are embracing blended learning in your school or district, ask if your staff has the three CIA components of digital learning:

 1. Digital Curriculum